MicrosoftDocs/learn/learn-pr/azure/protect-infrastructure-with-site-recovery/includes/6-exercise-run-disaster-recovery-drill.md

     The **Test failover** pane appears.

-1. Enter the following values for each setting.:
+1. Enter the following values for each setting:

     > [!IMPORTANT]
     > The network configuration failover support for each VM can take several minutes to auto-configure as each VM also needs to complete an initial synchronization.
 Running a failover test may not be available immediately.